-Webster has combined practice with an academic career that began at London’s Inns of Court School of Law (now The City Law School) where he pioneered the school’s international outreach and was responsible for the introduction of specialist skills-training programs for aspirant barristers.
-He has taught and lectured worldwide and has contributed to textbooks on both criminal and civil litigation – having acquired considerable trial experience in both the criminal and civil arenas during his career.
+Webster has combined practice with an academic career that began at London’s Inns of Court School of Law (now The City Law School) where he pioneered the school’s international outreach and was responsible for the introduction of specialist skills-training programs for aspirant barristers in the United Kingdom and the Commonwealth.
+He has taught and lectured worldwide and has contributed to textbooks on both criminal and civil litigation, having acquired considerable trial experience in both those arenas during his career.

-He has advised an international clientele on matters relating to European Union Law and Media Law and has lectured extensively on international business negotiations, doing business in Europe, and the labyrinthine problems associated with Brexit.
+He has advised an international clientele on a wide range of matters relating to European Union law and media law and has lectured extensively on international business negotiations, "doing business in Europe," and the labyrinthine problems associated with Brexit.

-He has been a visiting professor at the UC Irvine School of Law and has taught at, among other institutions, the University of Salzburg, for its executive MBA program and Boston University School of Law's London-based Legal Institute.
+He has been a visiting professor at the University of California, Irvine, School of Law — teaching business organizations and criminal law — and has taught at, among other institutions, the University of Salzburg, in its executive MBA program, and Boston University School of Law's London-based legal institute.

-He has extensive experience in designing and directing overseas programs devoted to entertainment law and media law, as well as advocacy and negotiations in co-operation with the legal communities in Austria, France, Spain and the United Kingdom.
+He has unparalleled experience in designing and directing innovative overseas programs devoted to entertainment law and media law, as well as advocacy and negotiations in cooperation with academia, the judiciary, practitioners and the diplomatic corps in Austria, France, Portugal, Spain and the United Kingdom.

 FACULTY IN THE NEWS

 Franita Tolson was quoted in the New Yorker about the legal challenges likely to follow the 2020 presidential election.
 “You will still see many claims that absentee ballots have been wrongly rejected, and those will lead to court cases," Tolson said.
 "The fact that we are generating lots of voting by mail will generate a lot of litigation.”